What is a Balloon Occlusion Test?

 There are four main arteries supplying blood to your brain.
 In most people, there are links between these four arteries that allow for one of the arteries to be blocked without significantly affecting the amount of blood reaching the brain.
 The balloon occlusion test is usually done if there is an abnormality (for example, aneurysm or tumor) in one of the four main arteries.
 It is a way to see whether one artery can be temporarily or permanently blocked without significantly affecting the level of blood in your brain.
 The procedure utilizes an X-ray and a special dye to create detailed images of your arteries and a small balloon, which when inflated will temporarily block your artery.

-Franklin Moser, MD, Chief of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in these procedures.
+Franklin Moser, MD, Director of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in these procedures.

 What Does the Procedure Involve?